MarijQ/Car-Comparison-Tool/README.md

 ---

 ## Running the code

+- **Installation**
-To install the required packages, run the following command:
+  -To install the required packages, run the following command:
 ```bash
 pip install -r requirements.txt
 ```